MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/ns-d3dumddi-d3dddiarg_updatesubresourceup.md

 ### -field pSysMemUP

-A pointer to the beginning address of the source data that the <a href="/windows-hardware/drivers/ddi/d3dumddi/nc-d3dumddi-pfnd3dddi_updatesubresourceup">pfnUpdateSubresourceUP</a> function copies to update the destination subresouce.
+A pointer to the beginning address of the source data that the <a href="/windows-hardware/drivers/ddi/d3dumddi/nc-d3dumddi-pfnd3dddi_updatesubresourceup">pfnUpdateSubresourceUP</a> function copies to update the destination subresource.

 ### -field RowPitch